Database normalization: Normal forms

-Example of a step-by-step normalization
+Example

 Normalization is a database design technique, which is used to design a relational database table up to higher normal form.
 The process is progressive, and a higher level of database normalization cannot be achieved unless the previous levels have been satisfied.

-That means that, having data in unnormalized form (the least normalized) and aiming to achieve the highest level of normalization, the first step would be to ensure compliance to first normal form, the second step would be to ensure second normal form is satisfied, and so forth in order mentioned above, until the data conforms to sixth normal form.
+That means that, having data in unnormalized form (the least normalized) and aiming to achieve the highest level of normalization, the first step would be to ensure compliance to the first normal form, the second step would be to ensure compliance to the second normal form, and so forth in the order mentioned above, until the data conforms to the sixth normal form.

 However, normal forms beyond 4NF are mainly of academic interest, as the problems they exist to solve rarely appear in practice.

 The data in the following example was intentionally designed to contradict most of the normal forms.
-In practice it is often possible to skip some of the normalization steps because the data is already normalized to some extent.
+In practice, it is often possible to skip some of the normalization steps because the data is already normalized to some extent.
 Fixing a violation of one normal form also often fixes a violation of a higher normal form.
 In the example, one table has been chosen for normalization at each step, meaning that at the end, some tables might not be sufficiently normalized.

 Initial data

-Let a database table exist with the following structure:
+Let a database table exist with the following structure, describing a book: